No products in the cart.

 exercise balls and hand exercise equipment for stroke patients

-Hand therapy balls offer a simple way to exercise your hands, especially if you have severe spasticity and clenched hands.
+Hand therapy balls offer a simple way to exercise the hands, especially for individuals with severe spasticity and clenched hands.
+Therapy balls have multiple resistance levels, designed to give survivors with various functional abilities an appropriate challenge.

 Shop hand exercise balls on Amazon »